Tax

 Natasha’s practice covers litigation and advice across all areas of indirect tax.
-She is particularly sought after for challenges brought by way of judicial review, and regularly appears alone before the Court of Appeal, High Court, Upper Tax Tribunal and in high value appeals heard in the First-tier Tax Tribunal.
-She is recommended as a leading junior by both Chambers & Partners and Legal 500.
+She has a particular specialism in challenges brought by way of judicial review, and regularly appears alone before the Court of Appeal, High Court, Upper Tax Tribunal and in high value appeals heard in the First-tier Tax Tribunal.
+She is recommended as a leading junior by both Chambers & Partners (Band 2) and Legal 500 (Band 3).

 Natasha has considerable experience of cross-examination and of cases involving expert witnesses.
 Her cases have involved the interpretation of EU directives, fiscal neutrality, the place of supply, triangulation, human rights in relation to tax law, the excise warehousing scheme and the alcohol wholesaler registration scheme.